North Vancouver (City)

 - shoreline managed by the port authority: 7 km

-Learn more about the port’s economic impact.
+Learn more about the Port of Vancouver’s economic impact.

 - Neptune is North America’s largest multi-product bulk terminal.
 It handles metallurgical (steel-making) coal, potash, and imported phosphate rock.

 - Lynnterm serves as a consolidation centre for forest products, steel and breakbulk in the Pacific Northwest.
 It handles wood pulp and paper, lumber, panel products, logs, steel products, project cargo and machinery.

 - Cargill is a grain terminal handling wheat, durum, canola, barley and grain by-products.

 - Richardson International is a major exporter of canola and cereal grains to trading economies along the Pacific Rim.
 It handles wheat, canola, barley, rye, flax, grain and feed products

 - Dumper 2 Potash Replacement – Neptune Bulk Terminals

 - Seaspan Vancouver Drydock Water Lot Expansion – Vancouver Drydock Company Ltd. Partnership

 - Noise monitoring: Our noise monitoring program helps us to gain a better understanding of the existing noise environment, identify where there might be concerns and track noise trends over the long-term

 The North Shore Waterfront Liaison Committee is a collaborative forum where community, Indigenous, municipal, industry and Vancouver Fraser Port Authority representatives meet to share information, ask questions, identify concerns and provide input on port projects and activities.